sysadminbr/OPNsense-Zabbix-API-templates/zabbix6/opnsense/README.md

-Opnsense zabbix template based on API
+# Zabbix Template for OPNsense leveraging it's API

 Easy to use:
 - import this template into zabbix
-- in opnsense web GUI: system/Access/user
+- in opnsense web GUI access System/Access/User
-- select your active admin user
+- create a new user (no admin rights needed)
 - click + to generate a KEY file
-- associate this template in a host
+- associate this template to a zabbix host
-- set this macro:
+- set the following macros:
 ```
-{$APIKEY}  : key in a download file
+{$APIKEY}    : key from the downloaded file
-{$APISECRET}   : secrete in a download file
+{$APISECRET} : secret from the downloaded file
-{$BASEURL}    : firewall url like http://127.0.0.1:8443
+{$BASEURL}   : firewall url like https://127.0.0.1:8443 - no leading '/'
 ```

 changelog:
-2024-02-15: Template atualizado e implementado o monitoramento via API do OPNSense.
-2024-03-10: repositório novo sem herdar código legado do rbicelli.
+2024-02-15: updated template to leverate the api.
+2024-03-10: no more dependency on legacy plugin from rbicelli to pfsense.

+Remember: Open Source is free as in speech, not as in beer.